 4. Purina ONE Hairball Formula Cat Food

-The Purina 178635 ONE Hairball Formula Cat Food is a dry diet that you can pick up in 3½, 7, 16, or 22-pound bags.
-It comes in a tasty chicken formula that contains no fillers, artificial flavors, or preservatives.
-What it does have is vitamins and minerals like omega-6, antioxidants, and vitamin E and A to promote healthy skin, fur, digestive, and immune systems.
+The Purina ONE Hairball Formula Cat Food is a dry diet that you can pick up in 3½, 7, 16, or 22-pound bags.
+It comes in a tasty chicken formula that contains no artificial flavors, or preservatives.
+It is enriched with vitamins, minerals and supplement antioxidants such as vitamins E and A to promote healthy skin, fur, digestive, and immune systems.

 The Purina ONE cat food is made with natural fibers to keep hairballs at bay.
 The all-natural formula is crafted in the USA and uses real meat as their first ingredient.
 Unfortunately, the food has some unsavory ingredients such as chicken by-product meals and corn gluten meal that helps boost the protein level.
 Also, keep in mind this meal can be harder to digest for some felines.
 Other than that, you will find this to be an effective way of keeping hairballs to a minimum.

 Up next, the Meow Mix Hairball Control Dry Cat Food.
 This tasty meal comes in chicken, turkey, salmon, and ocean fish flavors.
-It is formulated with high levels of protein to keep your cat energized, and a natural fiber blend to help you pet digest hairballs that can get stuck in their throat.
-Not only that, but this cat food contains other essential nutrients such as omegas, vitamin B-complex, and calcium.
+It is formulated with high levels of protein to keep your cat energized, and a natural fiber blend to help you pet passing hairballs.
+Not only that, but this cat food is enriched with taurine and vitamin B-complex, and has optimal levels of calcium and phosphorus.

 You should note that this formula is not all-natural, however.
 Although it is easy to digest, it contains some ingredients that are not as healthy as we would like.
 For example, you will find chicken and turkey by-product meals and soy.
 What’s more, it’s made with artificial colors.
 Besides that, this product is made in the USA.